 The Quality and Quantity of time are both critical in developing relationships.

-However, we can not overlook the cumulative benefit of the amount of time spent.
+However, we can not overlook the cumulative benefit of the time spent.
 How often you meet with your children matters.
 Fifteen minutes playing catch, or attending a tea party, regularly may be more important than a one-time trip to Disneyland.

 I made a decision when my children were young to leave a management track so I could be involved in my children’s lives.
 I have never regretted that decision.

 I have never met an individual who regretted prioritizing his family over his career.
 But I have met countless men who regretted sacrificing their families for a job.

 What is it that makes a father great?
 Your awareness of why you want to be a better father, your willingness and belief that you can change, and your desire to implement a plan to make it happen will make you a better father.

 If you liked this article, please signup for the LoveIsBroken4u Newsletter.
 This newsletter is for those who feel broken by trauma, shame, and mental illness and the caregivers who serve them.